-The upcoming movie The Amazing Spider-Man looks to be pretty cool and I’m not even a fan of Spider-Man.
+The upcoming movie The Amazing Spider-Man with Emma Stone looks to be pretty cool and I’m not even a fan of Spider-Man.

 One of the stars of the movie, actress Emma Stone, who plays the character Gwen Stacy reportedly mentioned stem cells several times during a press conference about the movie.
 In fact, apparently Stone was literally studying stem cells during the making of movie.